inBeat/inbeat-website/content/top-influencers/instagram/fashion/spain/barcelona/_index.md

 ---
-title: Top 10 Fashion Instagram Influencers In Barcelona In 2023
+title: Top 10 Fashion Instagram Influencers In Barcelona In 2024
 description: >-
-  Find top fashion Instagram influencers in Barcelona in 2023.
-Most popular hashtags: #fashion #barcelona #model #love.
+  Find top fashion Instagram influencers in Barcelona in 2024.
+Most popular hashtags: #barcelona #fashion #spain #photography.
 platform: Instagram
-hits: 144
+hits: 193
-text_top: See the best Instagram accounts on inBeat.
+text_top: See the best Instagram influencers on inBeat.
-text_bottom: Our database has 144 Instagram influencers like this in Barcelona, Spain for you to pitch.
+text_bottom: Our database aggregates 193 Instagram influencers like this in Barcelona, Spain for you to connect with.
 profiles:
   - username: "yasmineerosee"
     fullname: >-